 Rising quietly in Portland's southeast hills, Mount Tabor Park is one of the few city parks built on an extinct volcano.
 Its gentle slopes, tree-lined paths, and panoramic views make it a favorite for locals and travelers alike.

 Here, nature and city coexist in perfect balance — cedars and ferns frame the skyline while sunlight flickers through volcanic dust.
-In every season, Mount Tabor feels alive with light: mist gathers in the lower trail at dawn, golden hour paints the reservoirs in amber, and the city below glows like a constellation as night descends.
+Mist gathers in the lower trail at dawn, golden hour paints the reservoirs in amber, and the city below glows like a constellation as night descends.

 Volcanic Origins & Urban Oasis